 Examples from Europe

-To further encourage social involvement, some Group companies in Europe will allow employees to take up to 16 hours a year of paid leave for volunteer work during working hours, effective May 1, 2022.
+To further encourage social involvement, some Group companies in Europe allow employees to take up to 16 hours of paid leave per year for volunteer work.

 Performance Evaluation of Corporate Citizenship Activities